What Is An LLC? (Benefits, Cost, Best State & More)

 These are simple documents filed with your state to keep them informed of a few basic pieces of information on a yearly basis.

-Typically, these forms include your company address, the nature of your ownership (foreign or domestic), at least one member/owner’s name and address, etc. It’s important to keep the state’s records up-to-date when it comes to these important company details.
+Typically, these forms include your company address, the nature of your ownership (foreign or domestic), at least one member/owner’s name and address, etc. It’s important to keep the state’s records updated when it comes to these important company details.

 There’s a reason the LLC is the most popular business structure in America today.
 The flexible structure is greatly appreciated by a wide variety of companies, and the taxation options are welcome as well.